larsjuhljensen/JensenLab/_pages/training_stringapp_new.md

 _How many clusters have at least 10 nodes?_

 We will work with the largest cluster in the network (it should be in the upper left corner).
-Select the nodes of this cluster (hold down the modifier key (Shift or Ctrl or Command on Macs), left-click and drag to select multiple nodes).
+Select the nodes of this cluster by holding down the modifier key (Shift on Windows, Ctrl or Command on Mac) and then left-clicking and dragging to select multiple nodes.
 Then, create a new network by clicking on the **New Network from Selection (All Edges)** button.

 _How many nodes and edges are there in this cluster?_